hapax/hapax.github.io/assets/benford.md

 $$

 using the power series for the exponential.
-To state things more carefully, our proof works provided that, for all integers $p > 2$,
+This concludes our heuristic demonstration.
+It works provided that, for all integers $p > 2$,

 $$